 After it has been processed, the food is then safely stored until it can be distributed throughout our 40-county service area.

 Our Mobile Food Pantry program brings fresh groceries directly into communities with a high need for food support.
 A Mobile Food Pantry is essentially a farmers market on wheels, so it’s an effective avenue for distributing fresh, perishable food to those who need it.
-In preparation for each event, one of the food bank’s trucks is filled with 5,000 – 20,000 pounds of food — at least half of which is fresh produce — and driven to the site where it will be distributed by one of our Mobile Pantry partners.
+In preparation for each event, one of the food bank’s trucks is filled with 5,000 – 20,000 pounds of food—half of which is fresh produce—and driven to the site where it will be distributed by one of our Mobile Pantry partners.

 The programs our agency partners run are diverse, but they all have one thing in common: a goal to end hunger in their communities.
 Partnering with the food bank enhances their capacity to serve neighbors in need.